Spin-orbit torque control of spin waves in a ferromagnetic waveguide: RESULTS OF MICROMAGNETIC MODELING

+The simulations showed that the magnitude of critical densities monotonically decreases with increasing field strength [see Fig.~\ref{fig:efficiency} (a)].
+However, this decrease is accompanied by a gradual rotation of the equilibrium magnetization direction in the $\mathrm{CoFeB}$ layer towards the in-plane orientation [see inset in Fig.~\ref{fig:efficiency} (a)].
+Owing to such a rotation, the amplitude of magnetization precession in the waveguide varies nonmonotonically with increasing $H_y$.
+As demonstrated by Fig.~\ref{fig:efficiency} (b), the precession amplitude becomes maximal at $H_y \approx 1$~kOe and decreases drastically when the field strength exceeds 1.2~kOe.
+Therefore, the applied magnetic field should not be higher than 1.2 kOe so that the lowest acceptable magnitude of the critical current densities amounts to about $ 1.6 \times 10^{10}$~A~m$^{-2}$.
+This result shows that the chosen field strength $H_y = 750$~Oe provides almost minimal critical current density in the W layer in addition to almost maximal precession amplitude in the $\mathrm{CoFeB}$ waveguide.

 Discussing our theoretical results in the light of available experimental data, we note that a strong effect of SOT on the propagation of spin waves was observed in the Yttrium Iron Garnet (YIG) waveguide~\cite{Evelt2016}.
 It was found that the spin-wave decay length could be increased by nearly a factor of 10 by passing an electric current through the $\mathrm{Pt}$ layer adjacent to the YIG film.
-Up to some threshold current, the inverse decay length decreases linearly with its magnitude, but then begins to increase instead of tending to zero~\cite{Evelt2016}.
+Up to some threshold current, the inverse decay length decreases linearly with the current magnitude, but then begins to increase instead of tending to zero~\cite{Evelt2016}.
 The absence of the expected compensation of the magnetic damping by SOT was attributed to the enhancement of magnetic fluctuations by SOT, which becomes important at large currents~\cite{Demidov2020}.
 In the YIG$/\mathrm{Pt}$ system, however, the estimated current density providing the damping compensation is about 16 times larger than the critical density $J_\mathrm{W} \approx 2 \times 10^{10}$~A~m$^{-2}$ that we predict for the current flowing in the $\mathrm{W}$ layer of the $\mathrm{W}/\mathrm{CoFeB}/\mathrm{MgO}$ heterostructure.
 Furthermore, the maximal amplitude $\Delta m_x$ of the magnetization precession in our simulations does not exceed 0.15, and the precession ellipticity is about 1.4 only.
-These values justify the validity of our simulations, which neglect nonlinear magnetic damping associated with the momentum transfer to higher harmonics arising from thermal fluctuations~\cite{Demidov2020}.
+These values explain the SOT-induced amplification of spin waves, which was revealed in our simulations during a short time period $t = 6$~ns in the absence of thermal fluctuations.
 Indeed, recent study of the magnetization dynamics in ferromagnetic disks demonstrated that the nonlinear damping could be suppressed by minimizing the precession ellipticity even at amplitudes exceeding 0.15~\cite{Divinskiy2019}.